Accessible Courses

 MORE: List

-CANVAS Module Layout
+Module Layout in CANVAS

 Page and module titles need to be unique, accurate, and clearly organized.
 This includes PowerPoint slide titles.
 Title elements are used as navigational aids for assistive technology.
 If you have many items all labeled “Practice,” as in the example below, some users navigating with assistive technology may not visually see the lesson context, and may misunderstand your content.

-SOLUTION: Review the module list example below.
+Review the module list example below.
 The example on the right is inaccessible because it has multiple pages with the same title, and titles that are not descriptive.
 The example on the left is accessible because each page is uniquely and accurately titled.

 • Use unique, simple naming conventions.
 Be consistent.